edumserrano/dotnet-sdk-extensions/docs/dev-notes/github-workflows.md

 With this configuration the `dependabot-auto-merge-pr` workflow will only auto merge pull requests once the build has completed successfully and tests have passed.
 This is guaranteed by the `nuget-publish` workflow.

-The [dependabot configuration file](/.github/dependabot.yml) contains additional configuration for Dependabot.
+The [Dependabot configuration file](/.github/dependabot.yml) contains additional configuration for Dependabot.

 ### Deleting branches from Dependabot pull requests